 If payment is not received by the person in charge of the account, then the negative entries will be reported on the credit reports of all persons whose name was on the account when it was created.

-Nevertheless, there are ways you can protect your own finances and credit during the divorce process, whether you have a spiteful ex or not.
+Nevertheless, there are ways you can protect your own finances and credit during the divorce process, whether you have a spiteful ex-spouse or not.
 Even well-meaning people can unknowingly do damage, so it’s best to take matters into your own hands.

 What to Do to Protect Your Credit After a Divorce

 Close Existing Joint Credit Accounts

 As soon as possible, close any joint or authorized user accounts you have with your spouse.
 Because so many spiteful spouses will run up credit accounts during a divorce, this is a way to prevent yourself from being held responsible for any unwanted charges.

 As you close the credit card and bank accounts, open up individual accounts so that you can begin re-establish your own credit before the divorce is finalized.
-Many times recent divorcees struggle rebuilding their credit because of any unwanted charges that may have happened during the divorce.
+Many times recent divorcees struggle to rebuild their credit because of any unwanted charges that may have happened during the divorce.

 It will also help rebuild your credit history for when it comes time to make a major purchase like a car or house — two likely scenarios when you’ve just been through a divorce.